Brayden-L/Brayden-L.github.io/_posts/2024-02-25-Creek Raptors.md

 I collected raptor closure details from [blog posts](https://www.blm.gov/press-release?combine=raptor&term_node_tid_depth%5B%5D=27&field_release_date_value=1) on the BLM website.
 {% include creek_raptors/raptor_closure_table.html %}

 It seems that raptor closures began in 2018.
-Raptor closure season has not yet ended for 2023 so I am omitting the current year.
-This gives us a range of five years of data from 2018-2022.
+This gives us a range of six years of data from 2018-2023.

 # A Note on Data Bias
 Since this data is pulled entirely from Mountain Project, there is quite a bit of reporting bias one should be aware of.